nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 ## Donations

-This software is free but you can make a donation by clicking on the PayPal logo or follow https://paypal.me/nazimboudeffa
+This software is free

+But you can make a donation by clicking on the PayPal logo or follow https://paypal.me/nazimboudeffa

 Please note that your donation is not an engagement of any of the parts, you are free, we are free, and we love free softwares